sam-mallabone/SE3309Databases/ImportantReadMeSRC.txt.txt

 can be found at the link: https://github.com/sam-mallabone/se3309frontendclient.
 I invited all the TA's to be contributors to this repository so they should be able to access it and clone it to get the source code.

+All Queries can be found in the server.js file.